CodyNicholson/Frontend_Web_Development_Notes/Database_Systems/relationalModel.md

 ***

-###Properties of Relations
+### Properties of Relations

 1. Each relation has a unique name (in database)

 2. Each attribute has a unique name (in relation)

-3. Each entry of a relation contains a single value from its attribute’s domain (or NULL)
+3. Each entry of a relation contains a single value from its attributes domain (or NULL)

 4. The order of the records does not matter